Keeping it rough

 - The rough grassland should be ideally located 1-1.5km from a major road or motorway.

-Over the last few years there are have been several schemes to introduce barn owl boxes in appropriate areas across the High Weald to find out more.
+Over the years there are have been several schemes to introduce barn owl boxes in appropriate areas across the High Weald - find out more in this 2009 article.